🌎 Scale faster and cut risk. Get the insights from the 2025 State of Merchant Record Report.

 1. Mobile Money: What it is and why it matters

-Mobile money refers to digital wallets linked to users’ mobile numbers that allow them to perform financial transactions without traditional bank accounts.
+Mobile money refers to digital wallets linked to user’s mobile numbers, which enable them to perform financial transactions without traditional bank accounts.
 These wallets are offered by mobile network operators (MNOs) such as Safaricom’s M-Pesa, MTN Mobile Money, Airtel Money, Orange Money, and many others.

 Across countries like Kenya, Ghana, Uganda, and Nigeria, mobile money services are deeply embedded in everyday commerce.
 In Kenya alone, up to 94% of the population uses mobile money, making it one of the most widely adopted digital payments in Africa.
 Mobile money matters because: